 The entry porch of the Boch Garden Pavilion is a three-step crepidoma or stylobate upon which sit four 11′-0″ Greek Doric columns.
 The shafts were each turned from a single block of granite and are not fluted.
 The necking, a thin groove around the circumference of the shaft, separates the shaft from the capital above.
 The remnant above the shaft above the necking is fluted just beneath the echinus of the capital.
 The historic source of this combination of fluted and unfluted portions of the shaft is the Temple of Nemesis at Rhamnus.
 The shafts at Rhamnus were uncompleted, but their incomplete form inspired 19th century copies.

 A “three-step crepidoma or stylobate“?
 As they say, it’s Greek to me!
 But let me attempt a very brief definition.
 The first is a multilevel platform on which a building stands; the second means a continuous base supporting a row of columns.
 Got that?
-By the way, you can catch that partial fluting highlighted in fading sunlight just under the capital of the leftmost column in the first black and white photograph down below.
+By the way, you can just catch that partial fluting highlighted in fading sunlight just under the capital of the leftmost column in the black-and-white photograph atop this post.